vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/sfs_load.md

 # SFS Modules

-SFS modules are [Squashfs](https://docs.kernel.org/filesystems/squashfs.html) images containing a directory hierarchy.
-DISTRO_NAME uses [overlayfs](https://docs.kernel.org/filesystems/overlayfs.html) to stack SFSs on top each other and present their contents as a unified directory hierarchy.
+SFS modules are [Squashfs](https://docs.kernel.org/filesystems/squashfs.html) images containing a read-only directory hierarchy.
+DISTRO_NAME uses [overlayfs](https://docs.kernel.org/filesystems/overlayfs.html) to stack SFSs on top of each other and present their contents as a unified directory hierarchy.

 ## Loading

 The early init script loads all SFSs in the save partition or boot partition, from the partition root or `psubdir` (see [Boot Codes](boot-codes.md)).
+To speed up access to files inside loaded SFSs that reside on slow media like flash drives, the init script reads them into the page cache (see documentation for `pfix=nocopy`).

-It is possible to load a SFS without copying it to the right location and rebooting the system, but this is implemented differently, with various limitations (like inability to replace existing files), and may require writing to disk.
+It is possible to load a SFS by opening it using the file manager, without copying it to the right location and rebooting the system, but this is implemented differently, with various limitations (like inability to replace existing files), the SFS is not cached and the loading operation may require writing to disk.

 ## Stacking Order